Ultimate Philadelphia Real Estate Investing Guide for 2026

 Unemployment Rate

-While evaluating a location for real estate investment, search for low unemployment rates.
-An unemployment rate that is less than the national average is what you are looking for.
-A really solid investment community will have an unemployment rate lower than the state’s average.
-To be able to purchase your fixed up houses, your potential buyers have to be employed, and their customers too.
+When checking a market for investment, search for low unemployment rates.
+An unemployment rate that is less than the nation's median is what you are looking for.
+A positively solid investment location will have an unemployment rate less than the state's average.
+To be able to acquire your fixed up property, your prospective clients have to have a job, and their customers too.

 Income Rates